-Ask their opinion.
 Did you enjoy reading about the letters' silly adventure in the coconut tree?
+(Thinking gesture)

-(Thinking gesture) Thumbs up if you liked that story.
+Thumbs up if you liked that story.
 Thumbs down if you didn't like the story.
 (Open hand gesture)

 Who was this book about?

-(Thinking gesture and then hand open to note choral response-letter, the alphabet)
+(Thinking gesture and then open hand to note choral response- letters, the alphabet)

 Where did the letters go?

 (Thinking gesture then open hand to note choral response- the coconut tree)

-In today's story we learned 2 new words.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+In today's story, we learned 3 new words.
+Let's clap out our new words

+Review each word stating the definition, making the gesture, and then clapping out the word.

 Word Definition to use Gesture The alphabet is all the letters that make words.
-There are 26 letters in our alphabet. pointer finger in air and bring down (like an l) to indicate writing When many things are on top of each other, it's called a pileup.
-The letters got stuck in a pileup. right hand on top of left hand
+There are 26 letters in our alphabet.
+Al-pha-bet.
+Alphabet. pointer finger in air and bring down (like an l) to indicate writing When many things are on top of each other, it's called a pileup .
+The letters got stuck in a pileup.
+Pile-up.
+Pileup. right hand on top of left hand